The 1980s were famous for many things... mullets, parachute pants, and phenomenal savings interest rates of 14 percent or more on CDs.

 A recent informal poll by SavingsAccounts.com found that most respondents felt that they are at least as good, if not better, at saving money as their parents.
 That sounds like good news, but does this perception match reality, and will it be enough to rescue the next generation from the retirement funding crisis now facing the country?

-Comparing conditions in 2011 with those from 1981 provides some insights into how today's savers compare with those a generation ago, and how the challenge of saving for retirement has changed over time.
+Comparing conditions today with those from 1981 provides some insights into how today's savers compare with those a generation ago, and how the challenge of saving for retirement has changed over time.

 Poll results: Are you a better saver than your parents?

-The SavingsAccounts.com poll found that 49 percent of respondents perceived themselves as doing a better job of saving money than their parents.
+The SavingsAccounts.com poll found that 49 percent of respondents perceived themselves as doing a better job of saving money as their parents.

 Another 22 percent said they were about the same as their parents when it comes to saving money, and only 30 percent responded that they were "worse" or "much worse" at saving money than their parents.
 In short, most respondents reported they are at least as good, if not better, savers than their parents.